canmom/canmom.github.io/fiction/undefinedbehaviour.md

 ---

 Morning.
 I find myself cycling across the bridge, past the Riverside Museum, and towards the city centre.
 It must be my first time going out in... frankly, I don't want to think about how long.
 Since my last trip to the doctors, maybe.
+Miracle my bike still works.
+(A miracle, and a large helping of oil.)

-I peer at the people going up and down the bridge in their winter coats, but none of them seem to be in a hurry to hatecrime me.
-(Ha, to imagine that tranny bashing would still be a hate crime.
-They'd probably give them a medal.)
+My bike's tires crunch up the bridge, and I peer fretfully at passers-by.
+Thick winter coats; the climate is so fucky now.
+None of them seem to be in a hurry to hatecrime me, at least.
+Is tranny bashing still a hate crime?
+They'd probably give them a medal these days...ah shut up, it isn't that bad, you idiot.

 I am *definitely* not in good shape to cycle.
-I'd left a lot of time, which meant very little sleep, and so it's hard to appreciate the frost glittering on the railings and wires of the bridge, the wintery Clyde, that old ship they have... bit by bit, though, I inched my way along the river, past the science centre and all that, stopping for breath whenever I had to.
+I'd left a lot of time, which meant very little sleep.
+It's hard to appreciate the frost glittering on the railings and wires of the bridge, the wintery Clyde, that old ship they have... bit by bit, though, I inch my way along the river, past the science centre and all that, stopping for breath whenever I have to.

 I won't tell you the exact address.
 Probably too much to say it was central already...

-The receptionist waved me through, directing me towards the basement.
-The words forcefemme dungeon flashed through my head and made me crack a weird smile, but he didn't seem too put off.
+The receptionist waves me through, directing me towards the basement.
+The words forcefemme dungeon flash through my head and force a weird smile, but he doesn't seem too put off.
 Must get all sorts coming through here.

-A short ride in the lift, and I emerged in a space that resembled a hacker event more than a game studio.
-Low ceiling, wires running this way and that in metal cradles, colourful LED strips.
-I half expected a smoke machine to run.
-No sign of Violet, but her mysterious friend was waiting for me.
+A short ride in the lift, and at last I emerge, still shaking off the cold, into a space that resembles a hacker event more than a game studio.
+Low ceiling, wires running this way and that in metal cradles, colourful LED strips and stickers all over every surface.
+What next, a smoke machine?

+No sign of Violet, but her mysterious friend is waiting for me.

-"Good morning, Ms. Indigo." she said, with a wry smile.
-No longer wearing her coat, now she was dressed in... honestly, I think I would describe it as some flavour of military lolita fashion?
+"Good morning, Ms. Indigo." she says, with a wry smile.
+No longer wearing her coat, now she's dressed in... honestly, I think I would describe it as some flavour of military lolita fashion?
 Absolutely insanely over the top.
-It looked like she was in cosplay.
+She looks like a cosplayer.
 White embroidered jacket and skirt, long purple cape over one shoulder.
-She had a subtle accent, now I was paying attention.
-Her enunciation felt almost mathematically precise, but having lived with Yeong-Mi all those years, I was fairly sure it was Korean.
+She has a subtle accent, now I'm paying attention.
+Her enunciation feels almost mathematically precise, but having lived with Yeong-Mi all those years, I'm fairly sure it's Korean.

 "Um, hello!"
-I managed after slightly too long a pause.
-"I don't think we got introduced yesterday.
+I manage after slightly too long a pause.
+"I don't think we actually got introduced yesterday.
 I, uh, had some questions about the contract?"

 "Indeed.
 The name on it?"
-Of course she knew.
+Of course she knows.

 "Yes, uh, I do appreciate the gesture, but with the Real Names Act and all that..."

-"This may not be entirely reassuring to hear, Ms. Indigo, but if the government ever finds out what we're doing here, the Real Names Act will be the least of our worries.
-Consider this contract more a statement of good faith intent.
+"This may not be entirely reassuring to hear, Ms. Indigo, but if the government ever finds out what we're doing here, the Real Names Act will be the least of our worries."
+She grins, an incongruous pride.
+"Consider this contract more a statement of good faith intent.
 We will honour it regardless, of course."

-She was right.
-This was not reassuring.
+She's right.
+This is not reassuring.

-Yeong-Mi sauntered in, flashed me a smile.
+Yeong-Mi saunters in, and beams as she sees me.
+Haven't seen in her in such good spirits in years.
 "Hey Indie!"
-She loved to call me that. *Especially* when I released a new game.
+She loves to call me that, *especially* when I release a new game.
 "Funny being back in gamedev after all this time."

 "I'm, uh, glad you're out of prison."
-I said.
+I say, with no awkwardness whatsoever.
 "Daring prison break?
 Should I check the news?"

-Her grin got wider.
+Her grin gets wider.
 "Apparently rich bitches can pull a lot of strings."
-She pointed to the other woman with an ostentatious flourish.
+She turns to the other woman with an ostentatious flourish.
 "You should tell her who you are.
 She's gonna shit."

 "Right..."
-I said, peering at my new boss.
-Trying to figure out if I could place her.
+I peer at my new boss.
+Trying to figure out if I can place her.
 And to stop my brain playing the 'cis or trans' game.

-"You will not recognise me." she said, seemingly unperturbed by Yeong-Mi's tone.
-"But... 하지만 제 스트림을 보셨죠?"
-She suddenly made an incongruous V-pose as my brain worked to process the Korean.
+"You will not recognise me."
+She seems unperturbed by Yeong-Mi's tone.
+"But... <ruby>하지만 제 스트림을 보셨죠<rp> (</rp><rt>you remember my stream, right</rt><rp>)</rp></ruby>?"
+Suddenly she's making an incongruous V-pose as my brain scrambles to process the Korean.

 "Your stream?
 Wait... no fucking way. *PURPLE?* The fucking, vtuber with, the, uh, shell thingy?"

-PURPLE relaxed back, her expression if anything, kind of forlorn.
+PURPLE relaxes back, her expression forlorn if anything.
 "Just Su-ni these days.
 I graduated years ago."

 Yeong-Mi cackled. "*Definitely* not the person I expected to bust me out of prison."

 "Yeah, I'll bet."
 I looked between them both.
 "Wait, you're telling me being a vtuber actually *pays*?"

 "It did back then.
 More importantly, my parents are rich."
-PURPLE said this completely offhandedly, without pride or shame.
+PURPLE says this completely offhandedly, without pride or shame.
 "But you might gather from the fact I'm in Glasgow..."

 "Yeah, no, this only makes it more confusing.
-Though I guess with the war and everything...
-I wouldn't want to stay either.
+Though I guess with the war and everything..."
+Is that impolitic to mention?
+Agh. "...I wouldn't want to stay either.
 Still. *Glasgow*?"

-She nodded.
+She nods.
 "Yes, Glasgow.
 It's not because of the war.
 Family drama."

-Silently, I cursed myself for the insensitive speculation.
-I was saved further embarassment by a quiet whine, announcing Violet's wheelchair entering the... well, not so much room as corridor.
-She looked about as tired as the day before.
+Oh, fucking hell, way to go, Indigo.
+I'm saved further embarassment by a quiet whine, announcing Violet's wheelchair entering the... well, not so much room as corridor.
+She looks about as tired as the day before.

-"Su-ni's family own the rehab centre." she said, as if that explained everything.
+"Su-ni's family own the rehab centre." she says, as if that explains everything.

 "Right."
-I said.
+It's a relief to see her, even after everything.
 "Ach.
 Hey, Violet.
 I can't believe this is real..."

-I looked at her, and it seemed the air was sliced by an array of transparent years, small differences accumulating with each one.
-I knew a Violet, the Violet of ten years ago, or the version that my imagination had built during her absence.
-But who was *this* Violet?
-I contemplated, for a moment, the space of all possible Violets.
+I look at her and for a moment the air is sliced by an array of transparent years, small differences accumulating with each one.
+I knew *a* Violet.
+The Violet of ten years ago, or the version that my imagination had built during her absence.
+But who is *this* Violet?
+Contemplate, for a moment, the space of all possible Violets.

-This Violet peered back at me, very seriously.
+This Violet peers back at me, very seriously.

 "Indigo.
 It *is* real.
 Or, well, that's what we're here to do.
 To *make* it real."

 "Right."
 Right...
 "We're remaking <cite>TRISMEGISTUS</cite>.
+Honestly, I have so many questions."

+The other three glance at each other knowingly.
+I wonder how many times they've had this conversation.
+Su-Ni gestures for me to continue.

-Honestly, I have so many questions.
-Like, what is even your business model?
+"OK, to start with, what is even your business model?
+Our business model.
 I don't think anyone's buying this kind of RPG in 203X.
 And why are you acting like this is some super-illegal top secret that nobody can know about?"

 "Indigo."
-Violet says.
+Su-ni says.

 "Yeah?"